calvinjc/pacman_AI/README.md

 #### Version 4.5
 Render a visualization of the route that Pacman has selected.
 This allows you to see in real time what Pacman is thinking.
 This looks pretty cool and is also useful while debugging.
 I had more planned but I wanted to get this out quicker.
 I called it a .5 version because the gameplay hasn't changed significantly.
 I also changed the number of starting lives back to 3 with the extra life at 10000 pts because these are the game defaults and it demos better.

+#### Version 5.0
+Improve recursive searching by calculating future ghost positions based on the hypothetical Pacman future position, and various other value adjustment changes.
+Make hunting dots more efficient and don't waste time twitching near an energizer when no ghosts are around.
+Start making better use of the tunnels!
+Target scared ghosts while running away from live ghosts.
+Allow user to choose their own settings instead of having them hard coded!
+Create a new mode where users can play the game themselves while still seeing the AI's recommended route!!
+This mode can be selected in the settings or can be toggled mid-game by pressing the Spacebar key.
+This mode is only compatible/enabled on desktop browsers due to conflicts with swipe actions on mobile.